“¡Cuando un silletero pasa, es Antioquia la que pasa!”

 No Medellín Flower Festival would be complete without a celebration of orchids, the national flower of Colombia.
 This spectacular exposition took over the Medellín Botanical Garden with one of the most stunning displays of orchids and other exotic flowers that we’ve ever seen.
 It absolutely knocked our socks off!

-The Desfile de los Sillateros
+The Desfile de los Silleteros

 This spectacular parade is the grand finale of the Feria de las Flores and is always held on the final Sunday.
-This year’s parade featured more than 550 sillateros and other participants and drew well over a million on-site spectators as well as a massive TV audience.
-The sillateros were judged in five different categories for their silletas, the flower displays they carried on their backs.
+This year’s parade featured more than 550 silleteros and other participants and drew well over a million on-site spectators as well as a massive TV audience.
+The silleteros were judged in five different categories for their silletas, the flower displays they carried on their backs.
 Each silleta is a work of art, and some are astonishingly HUGE and elaborate.

-Our bleacher seats were very near the end of the parade route, and one thing that struck us was how tired many of the sillateros were after carrying the heavy silletas for such a long distance.
-Some of the sillateros are quite elderly, but it seemed a huge matter of pride that they could persevere until the end.
+Our bleacher seats were very near the end of the parade route, and one thing that struck us was how tired many of the silleteros were after carrying the heavy silletas for such a long distance.
+Some of the silleteros are quite elderly, but it seemed a huge matter of pride that they could persevere until the end.
 Fortunately, teams of scouts walked with them to lend a helping hand if necessary.